open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 span.end();
 ```

-By default, the status for all spans is `Unset`.
-In rare cases, you may also
+By default, the status for all spans is `Unset` rather than `Ok`.
+It is
-wish to set the status to `Ok`.
-This should generally not be necessary, though.
+typically the job of another component in your telemetry pipeline to interpret
+the `Unset` status of a span, so it's best not to override this unless you're
+explicitly tracking an error.

 ## Recording exceptions